khval/BetterFakeMode/README.md

 Mostly nothing will work with this patch, don't use it :-)

-* Events are not sendt.
+* Some events are not sendt.

 * Double buffering is broken.